 KM Basheer, Sriram Venkitaraman, Wafa Firoz | Photo: Mathrubhumi

-The new investigation team found five CCTV footages and recorded the statements of eye-witnesses.
+However, the new team under Shanavas collected five CCTV footages to pinpoint the accused.
+And also, recorded the statements of eyewitnesses.
 The section 304 of IPC (culpable homicide not amounting to murder) in the FIR was replaced with IPC 303 for murder.
 In addition, sections 201 of IPC (causing disappearance of evidence of the offence, giving false information to screen offender, driving dangerously), 185 (driving by drunken person) and 188 (punishment for offences under Motor Vehicle Act) were also added.

 “Many of the CCTV cameras were not working.
 It was a tough task in front of us.
 Our relentless efforts ended up finding five CCTV footages finally from some shops,” added Shanavas.

 The Thiruvananthapuram District Sessions Court will consider the case on August nine.
 Sriram and Wafa Firos, respectively the first and second accused in the case, have been asked to appear before the court.